 - 1. If Trimble Access is not yet installed on the controller, use Trimble Installation Manager to install Trimble Access and select the Trimble Access apps you want to install. - 2.
-Run Trimble Access for the first time. - 3.
-Tap a at the top of the Projects screen to open the Sign in screen and then tap Help, I can't sign in! at the bottom right of the Sign in screen to activate a 48 hour license.
+Run Trimble Access. - 3.
+Tap 👗 at the top of the Projects screen to open the Sign in screen and then tap Help, I can't sign in! at the bottom right of the Sign in screen to activate a 48 hour license.